Jovan Jovanov: Artist Career (2004-2009)

-Jovanov recorded and released two CDs, "Na moj Nacin" (On May Way), "Into mi trebas" (I need Immediately) and performed in numerous concerts and performances around Macedonia.
+Jovanov recorded and released two CDs, "Na moj Nacin" (May Way), "Into mi trebas" (I need You Immediately) and performed in numerous concerts and performances around Macedonia.

 Festival Director Makfest (2011-2012)

 Jovanov was for two years director of the biggest festival of pop music in Macedonia - "MakFest" held in Stip.
 Makfest has produced more than 1,000 songs, many of which were hits.

 Global Music Entertainment Corp - Toronto, Canada (2017–present)

 The G.M.E. was founded by Award Winning Producer Jovan Jovanov.
 Global Music Entertainment has a team of expert industry professionals and has a blueprint plan for an aspiring singer to break into the music industry as an independent or signed recording artist.

 The G.M.E. is a unique all-in-one artist development facility that will prepare aspiring singers for a career in the music business.
 It is the leading source of training for artists in the music industry in Toronto, and a model for industry training nationwide.
 A place you can call your own, the center provides artist development programs, A & R consultations, marketing, social media and branding assistance, a recording studio, master vocal classes, performance and stage training, choreographers, songwriting, and music lessons to bring out the creative artist in you.